 Outside of London?
-From the cherry walk at Kew Gardens, to Tatton Park in Cheshire, to the special Hanami event on April 19/20th 2020 Brogdale Farm in Kent, it is worth checking out if there is a particular place to catch sakura blooms near you!
+From RHS Wisley in Surrey, to Alnwick in Northumberland, to Tatton Park in Cheshire, to the special Hanami event at Brogdale Farm in Kent, it is worth checking out if there is a particular place to catch sakura blooms near you!

 Love Japanese gardens?
-There are lots of lovely Japan-inspired gardens in London.
+There are lots of lovely Japan-inspired gardens all over Britain.
 We are so lucky!
-I’d recommend your check out this article for more on the topic (including a list of Japanese gardens in the UK open to the public):
+I’d recommend you check out this article for more on the topic (including a list of Japanese gardens in the UK open to the public):

 Hey!
 Thanks for reading!
 Are you learning the Japanese language?
-Did you know JapaneseLondon.com connects learners with wonderful 1-1 native-speaking private Japanese tutors, right here in London?
+Did you know JapaneseLondon.com connects learners with wonderful 1-1 native-speaking private Japanese tutors?
 Learn more here.